We recently attended the BETT 2014 show and bumped into Matrix Multimedia; they introduced us to the latest revision of their product, Flowcode 6.

 We’ll be doing this in a two-part post as Matrix Multimedia kindly gave us one of their development boards to try out (ECIO28P PIC), we’ll be posting separately about what we’ve done with this in another review.

 As we understand it Flowcode has been around for many years and has been going through it’s revisions with additional features with every version.
 There is a large community of users and a generous helping of documentation in the form of tutorials, videos and online courses.

 Saying that it’s the worlds most advanced is a huge opening statement when looking at a product; we have downloaded a 30 day trial of the software and have been testing it out for around a week now.
-You can download the trial from the official website by clicking here.
+You can download the trial from the official website.